reevesj53/survTrial/README.md

 of 60 subjects with 1:1 randomization.

 The visit schedule for tumor assessments is every 4 weeks (in `schedule`).
-Median PFS for the two treatment groups (Sip-T and Placebo) are 12 and 10 months respectively.
+Median PFS for the two treatment groups (Treatment and Placebo) are 12 and 10 months respectively.

 Data cut-off will occur at the 40th event.